Is an accountant needed for a Self Assessment tax return?

 What do you need to file and when

-For sole traders, the filing is straightforward being that the annual your Self Assessment each year is due by 31 January following the end of the tax year.
+For sole traders, the filing is straightforward.
+Your Self Assessment is due each year by January 31, following the end of the tax year.

 The filing for limited companies is slightly more complicated.
 They will have to file full accounts and a Corporation Tax Return with HMRC as well as a subset of the full accounts with Companies House.
 Generally speaking, the accounts are due at Companies House nine months after the end of the accounting period and the Corporation Tax return is due 12 months after the accounting period.